 Eisenhower’s gloomy mood lifted when he was ordered to Camp Meade in Maryland to organize and equip the 301st Tank Battalion, a unit he was told would be shipping out for overseas duty.
-In March 1918, Ike got word that the battalion would soon be embarking from New York, and that Ike would be going along in command!
+In March 1918, Ike got word that the battalion would soon be embarking from New York, and that he would be going along in command!
 Eisenhower could barely hide his exuberance from others, and went to NYC to make sure every detail was taken care of, so his men would be ready to ship out without a hitch.

 Just two days later, he was back at Camp Meade.
 His chief told him he was impressed with Ike’s “organizational ability” and that this ability was needed to set up a new training camp in Gettysburg, Pennsylvania.
-This was another great disappointment for Ike; “my mood,” he remembered, “was black.”
+This was another great disappointment; “my mood,” Eisenhower remembered, “was black.”
 But he was told the assignment was temporary, and that after this training operation was completed, he’d again be considered for an overseas assignment.
 So Ike threw himself into whipping Camp Colt into shape, and took pride in the fact “that not a single man of ours was turned back from port because of any defect in his instructions, records, and physical condition.”

 Ike’s superior, Colonel Welborn, was so pleased with Eisenhower’s masterful training of the troops, that he offered to promote him to full colonel if he agreed to give up his plans for overseas service.
 Ike not only declined the offer, but told Welborn he’d take a reduction in rank if it would ensure the opportunity to serve in Europe.
-Seeing that Ike could not be dissuaded from his desire to see combat, Welborn promised to put him in command of a November shipment of troops.
+Seeing that Eisenhower could not be dissuaded from his desire to see combat, Welborn promised to put him in command of a November shipment of troops.

 When November 1918 finally arrived, Ike had picked the men he wanted to take with him to the Western Front, had pondered strategy, and had practiced tactics with the troops.
 He had prepared for every detail…except one: the surrender of the Germans.